-Set out below are the members of Xero's Board and Committees for FY23, the number of meetings scheduled in advance for the year and attendance at those meetings.
-In FY23, on top of scheduled meetings, the Board held three additional meetings, the P&R Committee held three additional meetings, and the Nominations Committee held one additional meeting.
-The ARM Committee did not hold any additional meetings on top of the scheduled meetings.
+Set out below are the members of Xero's Board and standing Committees for FY24, the number of meetings scheduled in advance for the year and attendance at those meetings.
+In FY24, in addition to the scheduled meetings, the Board, NG Committee and ARM Committee each held one additional meeting, and the PR Committee held three additional meetings.